 About the programme

-Roger Hill presents BBC Radio Merseyside's alternative music show Pure Musical Sensations every Sunday at midnight.
+Roger Hill presents BBC Radio Merseyside's alternative music show The Popular Music Show every fortnight on a Friday at 9pm.

 Roger was invited to take over the weekly "rock" programme on Radio Merseyside in 1982.
 He's never looked back.

 It's the longest-running alternative music show on UK local radio and a point of pride for him to have kept it going through all sorts of changes, of name, of broadcast time, station policy, and musical style.

 In 1982 the alternative music was punk or new wave, and over the years Roger has added a huge range of alternative styles to his playlist:- world music, reggae, dance, new rock, post-rock, folk, roots, electronica, experimental, and the more unusual forms of classical music.
 In fact, it probably features the widest range of music of any programme on British Radio.
 Get the Weekly Playlist here.